srobinson/a11y-tutorials/src/validation/index.md

 });
 ```

 Note that validation is not run on `keyup` events for the <kbd>Tab</kbd> and <kbd>Shift</kbd> keys, since these keys are used to move focus between fields.
-A user _may_ press the <kbd>Shift</kbd> during input (for capitalization) but this is unlikely to be detrimental.
+A user _may_ press the <kbd>Shift</kbd> key during input (for capitalization) but this is unlikely to be detrimental.
 Input that should be lowercase can be made lowercase before validation and, where capitalization _is_ pertinent, validation can be performed on subsequent strokes or after attempted submission.

 #### Screen reader behavior